 With a speed that remains difficult to fully appreciate, we find ourselves transported to the surreal era of COVID-19.
 General Motors now manufacturers ventilators, Tito’s produces hand sanitizer, and bidets have gone from vaguely strange to utterly reasonable.

 And while we struggle to maintain focus amidst the deluge of heartbreaking headlines, it is clear this is a time for action.

 Private Equity as a Catalyst for Recovery

-Despite unprecedented global fiscal stimulus, a myriad of businesses will fail and many more will need require liquidity to survive.
+Despite unprecedented global fiscal stimulus, a myriad of businesses have failed and many more will require liquidity to survive.
 Looking at the volume of dry powder currently held by private equity, it is evident these firms can – and will – play a vital role helping the world through this crisis.
 If executed well, their effective deployment of capital can save ailing businesses, thereby reducing the scope of economic and societal damage wreaked by this tragic epidemic.